Teenager allegedly threatened with jail over COVID-19 posts

 The deputy’s orders and the school district administrator’s actions were a clear violation of the girl’s free speech rights, Berg wrote.
 He asked for the district to remove the message, which Berg said had damaged the student’s reputation.

-There have been no confirmed cases of COVID-19 in Marquette County.
+There have been two confirmed cases of COVID-19 in Marquette County as of Thursday.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP